Differences with XMLSpy Standalone

 •View | XMLSpy View

-•XMLSpy (includes Global Resources menu items)
+•XMLSpy (includes Global Resources menu items, and the possibility to switch XMLSpy themes)

 •Tools | XMLSPY Options